Healthy Recipes Blog

 Jump to Recipe Review Recipe

 There's something about melted cheese.
 The Swiss know it (fondue, raclette dinner).
-The French know it (French onion soup), and the Americans know it (grilled cheese).
+The French know it (onion soup), and the Americans know it (grilled cheese).
 Fondue is obviously an amazing dish.
 What can possibly be better than dipping tasty morsels of food into delicious melted cheese?
 Hmm.
 Perhaps dipping them into melted chocolate in this chocolate fondue!

 Ingredients